web-dave/webdave.de/src/assets/posts/route_types.md

 ```

 > ⚠️ Very important to know: The router goes through your router config array topdown.
-> And he checks every path of the config and test it with a Regular Expression against the current route.
-That means: The order of your rout config matters!
+> And he checks every path of the config and tests it with a Regular Expression against the current route.
+That means the order of your rout config matters!

 The Regular Expression expression for a wildcard looks like: